Trump exhorts Republicans to 'get tougher' against impeachment inquiry

 In an interview aired with “Axios on HBO,” Romney denounced Trump’s requests to Ukraine and China to investigate Biden, questioned Trump’s character, criticized his decision to “abandon” Kurdish allies in the Syria war and deplored his hush money payment to an adult film star.
 Romney was the 2012 Republican presidential nominee.

+Democrats mocked Trump.
+“It is literally in the Constitution,” Democratic congressman Eric Swalwell said on Twitter.

+“They want to impeach.
+And they want to do it as quick as possible,” Trump added.

 Trump, a wealthy real estate developer, also said serving as president has personally cost him $2 billion to $5 billion dollars.
 Trump also expressed annoyance at having to reverse his decision to stage the Group of Seven summit in June at his Trump National Doral golf resort in the Miami area.

 His plan to host the international gathering at a business he owns was criticized by Democrats and Republicans who said it gave the impression he was profiting from being president.

+“I would’ve made a fortune if I just ran my business.
+I was doing it really well.
+I have a great business.
+I have the best properties,” Trump told reporters.

+At the heart of the inquiry is a July 25 phone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to investigate Biden and his son Hunter Biden, who had been a director of a Ukrainian energy company, as well as a discredited theory that Ukraine, and not Russia, interfered in the 2016 U.S. election.

+Another round of crucial testimony in the inquiry is set for this week, including by Bill Taylor, the top U.S. diplomat in Ukraine, on Tuesday.

-Acting White House budget director Russell Vought said both he and Michael Duffey, associate director for national security programs at the Office of Management and Budget, would not provide depositions to the committees leading the impeachment inquiry in the Democratic-led House.
+Acting White House budget director Russell Vought said both he and Michael Duffey, associate director for national security programs at the Office of Management and Budget, would not provide depositions to the committees leading the inquiry.

-Duffey had been scheduled to testify behind closed doors on Wednesday as Democrats scrutinize Trump’s decision to withhold $391 million in security aid to Ukraine before he asked its president to investigate former Vice President Joe Biden.
+Duffey had been scheduled to testify behind closed doors on Wednesday as Democrats scrutinize Trump’s decision to withhold $391 million in security aid to Ukraine before he asked its president to investigate Biden.

-Other current and former administration officials have defied White House demands that they not cooperate with the inquiry, which threatens Republican Trump’s presidency.
-Another round of crucial testimony is set for this week, including by Bill Taylor, the top U.S. diplomat in Ukraine, on Tuesday.

-House Democrats released a fact sheet and video to try to make their case for impeachment, drawing on information already made public about the Ukraine scandal.
-The impeachment inquiry focuses on Trump pressuring a vulnerable foreign ally to interfere to his benefit in the 2020 U.S. presidential election by providing political dirt on Biden, a leading contender for the Democratic nomination to face Trump.

-The congressionally approved U.S. security aid that Trump had withheld was intended to help Ukraine deal with Russia-backed separatists in the eastern part of the country.
-Zelenskiy agreed to Trump’s requests.
-Trump later provided the aid.

-“I think it’s crazy to withhold security assistance for help with a political campaign,” Taylor, the U.S. charge d’affaires in Ukraine, said in a text to Sondland.

-A planned deposition on Wednesday by Philip Reeker, the acting U.S. assistant secretary of state for European and Eurasian affairs who oversaw U.S. policy toward Ukraine, has been postponed at the request of the lawmakers carrying out the impeachment inquiry and no new date has been fixed, a source familiar with the matter said.
+A planned deposition on Wednesday by Philip Reeker, the acting U.S. assistant secretary of state for European and Eurasian affairs who oversaw U.S. policy toward Ukraine, has been postponed at the request of the lawmakers carrying out the inquiry and no new date has been set, a source familiar with the matter said.

-The source said the postponement had to do both with memorial and funeral arrangements for Representative Elijah Cummings, who was chairman of one of the three committees leading the inquiry, as well as with a failure to provide sufficient notice of the planned deposition under congressional rules.

 (Graphic: The impeachment inquiry, here)

-Reporting by Steve Holland and Patricia Zengerle; Additional reporting by Doina Chiacu, Arshad Mohammed, Lisa Lambert, Matt Spetalnick and Susan Cornwell; Writing by Will Dunham; Editing by Grant McCool
+Reporting by Steve Holland and Patricia Zengerle; Additional reporting by Makini Brice, Doina Chiacu, Arshad Mohammed, Lisa Lambert, Matt Spetalnick and Susan Cornwell; Writing by Will Dunham; Editing by Grant McCool